 In 2019, the general assembly created the Colorado secure savings board (board) in the office of the state treasurer to study the costs to the state of insufficient retirement savings and 3 approaches to increasing retirement savings in Colorado.
 The board found that a state-facilitated automatic enrollment individual retirement account program is the best option for Colorado and recommended the establishment of such a program, coupled with the greater use of financial education tools in the state.
 In furtherance of the board's recommendation, the act directs the board to create and implement the Colorado secure savings program (program).

-The bill specifies the powers and duties of the board in connection with the creation and administration of the program and updates the criteria to which the board is required to adhere in developing the program.
+The act specifies the powers and duties of the board in connection with the creation and administration of the program and updates the criteria to which the board is required to adhere in developing the program.
 The board is required to adopt rules regarding enrollment in the program, contributions to and withdrawals from program accounts, the process for employer exemptions from offering the program, and required disclosures.

 All individual account information for accounts under the program is confidential and may not be disclosed except under specified circumstances.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)